Amanda Davis’ Family: 5 Fast Facts You Need to Know

 Amanda Davis started her career in North Carolina.
 According to a biography of her, “Her broadcasting career began in Charlotte, North Carolina, with the former NBC affiliate, WRET-TV.
 During her four years there, she became the main anchor and hosted a weekly magazine show.
 From Charlotte, Amanda moved on to the nation’s capitol where she worked as the Washington Correspondent for the Satellite News Channel.
 SNC was the first competitor to go up against CNN in the early days of cable news.”
 She then ended up on Atlanta television, where she would spend the majority of her award-winning career, with a special focus on highlighting foster care.

 She does leave behind a daughter named Melora Rivera, according to her social media posts and previous news stories about her life.
+Former WSB Monica Pearson once said of Amanda Davis and a popular news segment she was known for: “When I think of her, I think of ‘Wednesday’s Child.’
+In that feature, you saw a maternal instinct, you saw her warmth, you saw her compassion and you saw her love.
+She’s a mom but she’s a mom to everybody.”

 A friend wrote on a blog about Melora and Amanda Davis: “After our newscast, I’d take Melora — in 4th grade or less at the time – to school while her mom did teases for the NOON newscast which she also anchored.
 I’d take Melora to Chick-fil-a for a breakfast sandwich and drop her off to her school before I’d head back to either help write the NOON news or before I’d head home.
 Melora is now a WOMAN and working in Hollywood.”